LaurenceKuhl/crisprseq/docs/usage/screening.md

 ### BAGEL2

 BAGEL2 (Bayesian Analysis of Gene Essentiality with Location) is a computational tool developed by the Hart Lab at Harvard University.
 It is designed for analyzing large-scale genetic screens, particularly CRISPR-Cas9 screens, to identify genes that are essential for the survival or growth of cells under different conditions.
 BAGEL2 integrates information about the location of guide RNAs within a gene and leverages this information to improve the accuracy of gene essentiality predictions.
-BAGEL2 uses the same contrasts from `--rra_contrasts`.
+BAGEL2 uses the same contrasts from `--contrasts`.

 Note that the pipeline will create the following files in your working directory: